Lawsuit is latest evidence of bogus ‘stolen election’ claims

 But after Powell and Giuliani began making allegations about fraud that were picked up by conservative competitors, executives and top hosts started worrying about losing viewers to the conservative network Newsmax, which repeatedly aired unrebutted allegations from Trump’s side.
 Fox started inviting the two Trump allies on their shows and top executives pushed back on news reporters who tried to fact-check the allegations.

 “Sidney Powell is lying” about having evidence of election fraud, Tucker Carlson told a producer about the attorney on Nov.
 16, 2020, according to an excerpt from an exhibit that remains under seal.
-Two days later, according to the filing, Carlson told fellow Fox News host Laura Ingraham: “Our viewers are good people and they believe it.”
+Two days later, according to the filing, Carlson told fellow Fox News host Laura Ingraham, “Our viewers are good people and they believe it.”

-The next day, the lawsuit notes, Carlson addressed the issue on his show less bluntly: “Maybe Sidney Powell will come forward soon with details on exactly how this happened, and precisely who did it….
-We are certainly hopeful that she will.”
+The next day, the lawsuit notes, Carlson addressed the issue on his show less bluntly: “Maybe Sidney Powell will come forward soon with details on exactly how this happened, and precisely who did it. … We are certainly hopeful that she will.”

 Fox, in response, filed a counterclaim against Dominion alleging it was trying to chill coverage of a political controversy and that it aired denials of the allegations from Dominion and its representatives.